Limeload/Mixology/README.md

 What a user can do :
 * Search a cocktail recipe by name.
 * Browse all cocktail recipe lists by the first letter.
+* Toggle dark or light mode.
+* Generate random cocktail recipe.
+## Stretch goals
-* Filter by ingredient, category, glass, vegan or "makeable from your bar".
+* Filter & sort by ingredient, category, glass, vegan or "makeable from your bar".
 * Able to "Favourite" cocktails.
-* Toggle dark or light mode
 * See measurements in either parts, ml, cl or oz.
+* Create your own cocktail recipe.

 ## Credits
-Cocktail list and ingredient data was originally seeded from https://github.com/teijo/iba-cocktails

 Enrichment and images integration with [TheCocktailDB](https://www.thecocktaildb.com/)
 ## Project Setup

 To run this project locally you'll need to install ```nodejs / npm``` .